trendrr/whirlwind/README.markdown

 http://localhost:8000/
 </pre>

-If you encounter any problems before, during, or after installation, please refer to our [FAQ](http://github.com/trendrr/whirlwind/wiki/FAQ).
+If you encounter any problems before, during, or after installation, please refer to our [FAQ](http://github.com/trendrr/whirlwind/wiki/FAQ) for troubleshooting instructions.

 Copyright &copy; 2010 Trendrr